wenjyue84/sihat-tcm/sihat-tcm/USER_MANUAL.md

 **What this is**: Integration with wearable devices and health apps

 **Supported integrations**:
+- Samsung Health
 - Apple Health
 - Google Fit
 - Fitness trackers (Fitbit, Garmin, etc.)
 - Smartwatches

 **What data you can import**:
+- Steps count
+- Sleep data
-- Heart Rate (HR)
+- Average Heart Rate
+- Calories burned
 - Heart Rate Variability (HRV)
 - Blood Oxygen (SpO2)
-- Blood Pressure
-- Sleep data
-- Activity data

 **How to connect**:
-1. Click "Connect Device" or "Import from Health App"
+1. Click "Custom Setup" or select a health app provider
 2. Follow the authorization prompts
 3. Select which data to import
-4. Click "Import"
+4. Click "Confirm & Use Data"

 **Note**: This step is optional.
 You can skip it if you don't have compatible devices.